luismiguelcasadodiaz/42Barcelona_CiberDiscovery/README.md

 Session completed.
 ```

-I concluded that password was liamup2u
+I wrongly concluded that password was liam and up2u.
+Eduard vendrell alerted me that it was imposiible to get an awswer so fast.

+He suffered same problem till he modified in jhon.conf the default wordlist file.

+Apparently `--wordlist=wordlist.txt` does not work correctly.

 [I hashed it again at] (http://www.sha1-online.com/) and i got the hash the subject proposes.